See what questions

 Heart attack can be over-diagnosed: Although heart attack is often undiagnosed, leading to fatality, it can also be over-diagnosed.
 People become concerned that a condition is a heart attack, whereas there are various less dangerous...read more »

 Hypertension misdiagnosis common in children: Hypertension is often misdiagnosed in adults (see misdiagnosis of hypertension), but its misdiagnosis is even more likely in children.
-Some of the symptoms of hypertension that can be overlooked...read more »
+Some of the symptoms of hypertension...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: